You can take one each term!

 Usually, instructors make admission decisions based on the essays.
 Occasionally, instructors will interview applicants, either individually or in groups.
 Any special requirement will be included in the application instructions to each seminar.

 You will be notified whether or not you have been admitted to a seminar via email at the date listed on the timeline.
 If you receive an assignment, you must accept or decline online in the system before the Accept/Decline deadline so that we may post open seats.
-Neglecting to accepting your assignment will result in the loss of your seat in the seminar.

 If you do not receive an assignment by algorithm – likely there were too many applications for the seminar(s) on your list – you may still join a seminar.
 Not all seminars fill to capacity and most have unexpected openings due to declined offers.
 We will post all seminars with open seats on our program website and notify you of this by email.
 We encourage you to browse the openings and to email the instructor for permission to join a seminar if you did not receive an assignment by algorithm.